1981–82 Detroit Red Wings season

-The 1981–82 Detroit Red Wings season was the with name Red Wings 50th season, 56th overall for the franchise.
+The 1981–82 Detroit Red Wings season was the 50th season as the Red Wings, 56th overall for the franchise.
+They missed the playoffs for the fourth straight season.

 Offseason

 The National Hockey League realigned their divisions into geographically closer groupings.
 The Red Wings were the only team to remain in the Norris Division from the previous season, while the division itself was moved from the Prince of Wales Conference to the Campbell Conference, trading places with the Patrick Division.
 The Red Wings were joined in the Norris by the Chicago Black Hawks, Toronto Maple Leafs, St. Louis Blues, Minnesota North Stars, and Winnipeg Jets.